 It’s that time of year when the urge to freshen up your home and wardrobe takes hold.
-What better way to find that unique addition than exploring Melbourne’s distinctive markets?
+What better way to find that unique addition than exploring Melbourne’s markets this spring?

 The District Makers Market

 Brought to you by Fitzroy’s famous Rose Street Market, Docklands’ own arty-crafty market offers an ever-changing line-up of creative, colourful, tasty stalls.
 From jewellery and homewares to artisanal produce, delightful discoveries await on the last Sunday of every month at The District Makers Market.
 Each market day puts extra focus on a theme: kids on 29 September, plants on 27 October, and doggies on 24 November.
 Plus there are free workshops and entertainment, with everything undercover.

 Goodbye Winter Night Market, hello Hawker 88 Night Market!
 Enjoy the tastes, scents, sights and sounds of Asia, including live music and cultural experiences.
 Go shopping for weird and wonderful treasures, and discover street food from Vietnam, Sri Lanka, India, Thailand, China, Japan and more.
 Themed nights include the Malaysia Durian Night Market Festival on 25 September.
 Spice up your Wednesdays, 5-10pm from 18 September to 23 October.

 Docklands Sunday Market